jeffreyyoung/metabase_custom/docs/operations-guide/start.md

 # Configuring Logging Level

 By default, Metabase logs quite a bit of information.
-Luckily, Metabase uses [Log4j](http://logging.apache.org/log4j) under the hood, meaning the logging is completely configurable.
+Luckily, Plena Data uses [Log4j](http://logging.apache.org/log4j) under the hood, meaning the logging is completely configurable.

 Metabase's default logging configuration can be found [here](https://github.com/metabase/metabase/blob/master/resources/log4j.properties).
 You can override this properties file and tell
 Metabase to use your own logging configuration file by passing a `-Dlog4j.configuration` argument when running Metabase: